ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-24/configuring-jupyter-auto-completion.md

 ## From configuration file

-You need to put this in the jupyter configuration directory.
+You need to put this in the Jupyter configuration directory.

 ```json
 {